dnhn/git-audio/readme.md

 # Git Commit Audio

-A Git hook that plays a sound when you commit.
+A Git hook that plays a sound when you commit, by default, a sitcom laugh track.

 [For the Love of Code 2025](https://github.blog/open-source/for-the-love-of-code-2025) hackathon entry.